jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - e.g. a company that collects personal information on employees for payroll is a data controller (but, if they pass this info to a third-party to process payroll, the payroll company is the data processor, see below)
   - **Data processor**: an entity working on behalf (or the direction) of the data controller, that processes PII; they have a responsibility to protect the privacy of the data and not use it for any purpose other than directed by the data controller; generally, a data processor is any system used to process data
     - a controller can hire a third party to process data, and in this context, the third party is the data processor; data processors are often third-party entities that process data for an org at the direction of the data controller
-    - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data soley on behalf of the data controller"
+    - note GDPR definition: "a natural or legal person, public authority, agency, or other body, which processes personal data solely on behalf of the data controller"
-      - GDPR also restricts data tranfers to countries outside EU, with fines for violations
+      - GDPR also restricts data transfers to countries outside EU, with fines for violations
       - many orgs have created dedicated roles to oversee GDPR data laws are followed
   - **Data custodian**: a custodian is delegated, from the system owner, day-to-day responsibilities for properly storing and protecting data; responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data
   - **Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)